danielmapar/HadoopCourse/README.md

         * **Data Ingestion**
             * How you get data into your cluster
             * Scoop
-                * A tool that enables anything that communicates using ODBC, JDBC (realtional database) to Hadoop
+                * A tool that enables anything that communicates using ODBC, JDBC (relational database) to Hadoop
                 * A connector between Hadoop and your legacy databases
             * Flume
                 * A way of transporting web logs